What is a hotel deposit?

 How long does a hotel deposit refund take?

 How long do hotels take to refund deposits?
-Or from the guest’s point of view, when do hotels give your deposit back?
+Or from the guest’s point of view, how long does it take to get a hotel deposit back on a credit card?
 Depending on the guest’s bank or credit card provider, most refunds will typically be processed within 3-10 business days.

 Key takeaways